jarrodldavis/action-jackson/README.md

 # Action Jackson

-> A template for developing a WordPress site locally in Visual Studio Code and
+> A template for developing a WordPress site locally in Visual Studio Code and deploying to Flywheel.
-> deploying to Flywheel

 ## Overview

-This template contains the necessary configuration to work on a WordPress site:
+This template contains the necessary configuration to set up a WordPress site:

-- in development, using development containers with Visual Studio Code and Docker
+- in development, using local containers with Visual Studio Code and Docker
 - in production, using GitHub Actions to deploy changes to Flywheel

 ## Usage